ian-andrich/StorageCombinatorsPython/docs/tutorials.rst

 Again it's only five lines to set up the core logic.

 Lets go over what we did.
-We used the mappers :class:`~base.PickleStore` and :class:`~base.FilePathMapper` to choose a base folder, and to map our object to the bytes serialized pickle format.
+We used the mappers :class:`~src.base.PickleStore` and :class:`~src.base.FilePathMapper` to choose a src.base folder, and to map our object to the bytes serialized pickle format.
-Then we persisted it to the disk using :class:`~base.DiskStoreBytes`.
+Then we persisted it to the disk using :class:`~src.base.DiskStoreBytes`.
 Above that we had a cache for an in memory copy of our object.

 Pipes and Filters